What you should know about your upcoming stay with us

 All our rooms are equipped with radio and television.
 The chip card can also be used to operate the radio and TV.

-Should any relatives wish to spend the night at the clinic during your stay, we can provide a rooming-in service.
-The bed allocation service (tel.
-044 386 30 30) will be pleased to provide you with information about availability and charges.
+Should any relatives wish to spend the night at the clinic during your stay, we can provide a rooming-in service for children and privately insured patients.
+The bed allocation service will be pleased to provide you with information about availability and charges.

 If your insurance covers you for the general ward or a semi-private room, but you would like to take advantage of additional comfort and a choice of doctor during your stay, you can upgrade to a private room.